Missing Time To Think?

 Computers For Everything – No Time To Think

 Oh, and I haven’t even mentioned when we get to work.
 Just in case our morning was a little boring, we have our computers of course, for e-mails, a variety of programs that allow us to create documents, presentations, websites, movies, and reports.
-We can attend webinars or time to thinkparticipate in teleconferences from another vital piece of technology, our phone systems.
+We can attend webinars or participate in teleconferences from another vital piece of technology, our phone systems.
 You may get some recreation and downtime during your lunch break, but how often is it that you are interrupted by pings and beeps and rings that notify you that someone needs to speak with you or get your opinion RIGHT AWAY!
 Maybe you have a sandwich at your desk and surf the web for the latest suggestions for Christmas gifts this year and then buy them on-line.
 Whew!!!

 I could continue to describe how the rest of most people’s days go, but I think you get the idea.
 The run-on sentences are by design by the way.
 I didn’t have time to pause, because the ideas were so plentiful.
 And I don’t even know what half of the things are that I mentioned.
 Seriously!!
 No time to pause and think about what might come next.
 My brain is exhausted, just thinking of it all.
 You might find this website a great resource for the effects of technology on our mental health.